dmcarrington/gallery-admin/README.md

 ## Usage

 Set up the environment variables in .env, with the keys to your Cloudinary account, Mongodb account, and LNbits.
-Once complete, run `yarn install` to install the dependencies, then `yarn run dev` to start the application.
+Once complete, run `yarn install` to install the dependencies, then `yarn dev` to start the application.
 Connect to `http://localhost:3000` to access the app.

 Now you can use the `Upload` button to upload images one at a time to the Cloudinary gallery.
 Note that the free Cloudinary tier limits image sizes to 10MB.